 - Disable any electric firing switches and disconnect all electric cables.

-- After at least 15 minutes, conduct a search of the display and fallout areas.
+- After at least 15 minutes, search the display and fallout areas.

 - Follow proper marking and warning procedures for unexploded shells.

-- Ensure that all unused live products and duds are accounted for, properly handled, repackaged, and secured according to Federal, State, and local regulations.
+- Properly handle, repackage, and secure all unused live products and duds according to Federal, State, and local regulations.

 - Conduct a second site search at the first light.